WiCi-Lab/MTN/README.md

 ### 2. Training and Testing of MTN/STN model

 We have provided the model training and test code to reproduce the corresponding results of this submitted paper.
-The deatailed description of each script is listed as follows.
+The detailed description of each script is listed as follows.

 * main.py: the main function of the MTN model.<br/>
 * main_STN.py: the main function of the STN model.<br/>